lucastemb/lucastemb/README.md

   </tr>
 </table>
 <div align="left">
 Hello, and thank you for stopping by!
 My name is Lucas, and I'm a third-year student studying Computer Science at the University of Florida.
-I'm an aspiring software engineer with an interest in full-stack development, data science, computer graphics, and artificial intelligence.
+I'm a software engineer with an interest in full-stack development, data science, computer graphics, and artificial intelligence.

 <h3> Some of my Favorite Tools and Languages </h3>
 <p align="left">